UK National Emergency: CHILDREN AT RISK

 https://www.belfasttelegraph.co.uk/news/health/eight-foreign-kids-in-care-in-northern-ireland-have-gone-missing-since-2005-health-trust-reveals-34763116.html

-The only difference between the man in the dirty raincoat, hanging around a school and an abusive, professional, is that the abusive professional had opportunity and means, to find a legitimate way to gain access to children and receive income and social status as an added bonus: We can be in no doubt that a desire and capacity, to abuse children, is not in any way, an issue of education, social-class or ethnicity.
+The only difference between the man in the dirty raincoat, hanging around a school and an abusive, professional, is that the abusive professional had opportunity and means to find a legitimate way to gain access to children, and receive higher income and social status as an added bonus: We can be in no doubt that a desire and capacity, to abuse children, is not in any way, an issue of education, social-class or ethnicity.

-Independent Legal Guardians for children reporting crimes and/or entering LA care, will at least, provide a safety net whereby, both parents and children will have resource for their concerns to be taken seriously and instantly, acted upon.
-There of course, remains the risk that the ILG profession will equally, attract potential child abusers, however, an overseeing body of management shared between two or more organisations such as Health Watch etc., could provide an instant resource for immediate complaint, should an ILG fall under suspicion or prove negligent in their job.
+Independent Legal Guardians for children reporting crimes and/or entering LA care, will at least, provide a safety net whereby, both parents and children will have resource for their concerns to be taken seriously and instantly, acted on.

 In light of evidence concerning suspects employed by local authorities, acting in gangs and groups, there is an urgent need for an independent, national police-unit dedicated to investigating suspect local authorities and promptly rescuing children from their care.
 Such criminals serve also, to protect individual abusive parents too, with many abused children being given increased contact with abusive parents.
 Perhaps this is why so many children are removed from families for sake of only, a FUTURE risk?